fiveham/map-tools/fips/readme.md

 # But why?

-For `fips.py`, which requires a source for the data it manages.

-# But why?

 Because I was sick of hardcoding stuff into scripts that only pertained to a single state, like the number of counties or some hacky way to generate the county fips codes.

-With `fips.py`, getting magic-free access to all the county fips codes for, say, Kansas, is just a matter of
+With `fips`, getting magic-free access to all the county fips codes for, say, Kansas, is just a matter of

     import fips
     fips.states.ks.counties.code #evaluates to a generator expression